preprio/nodejs-sdk/README.md

   .fetch() // Fetch the collections
 ```

-To help you querying our API we've added multiple examples to our [Developers site](https://prepr.dev).
+To help you querying our API we've added multiple examples to our [GraphQL Reference](https://prepr.dev/docs/graphql/v1/introduction).

 ## Reach out to us